kay-mw/portfolio/README.md

 #### _Python_ | _R_

-- Extracted esports data from a REST API.
+- Extracted esports data from a REST API using Python.
-- Transformed the data extensively, involving the integration of multiple other datasets (exchange rates, GDP per capita).
+- Transformed the data extensively, which included the integration and transformation of multiple other datasets (exchange rates, GDP per capita).
-- Analyzed using a general linear mixed effects model (GLMM).
+- Analyzed data using a general linear mixed effects model (see results below).
-- Graphs below show the results.

 ![main winner/loser effect](./images/main_wl_effect.png)